 The Nebraska Soil Carbon Project

-Producers in the Central Platte NRD & Upper Big Blue NRD... the Nebraska Soil Carbon Project is ready to enroll your acres!
+Producers in the Central Platte and Upper Big Blue Natural Resources Districts (NRDs) are encouraged to enroll their acres in the new Nebraska Soil Carbon Project.

-Increasing cropland soil carbon has multiple benefits for the producer and the environment including more stable yields; improved nutrient availability and water holding capacity; and climate stabilization.
-Now is a great time to invest in soil health practices that increase soil carbon, as markets are emerging to link soil carbon buyers and suppliers.
+Increasing cropland soil carbon has multiple benefits for the producer and the environment including more stable yields, improved nutrient availability and water holding capacity, and climate stabilization.
 Private companies are looking for ways to decrease their carbon footprint and Nebraska’s growers can provide these benefits by improving their farming operations as they implement soil health practices.
-It is a win-win situation, as this systems approach gives companies a way to meet part of their greenhouse gas reduction goals while supporting farmers who are implementing conservation practices.
+Markets to link these soil carbon buyers and suppliers gives companies a way to meet part of their greenhouse gas reduction goals while supporting farmers who are implementing conservation practices.

-The payments producers will receive are tied to the practices implemented on the acres, not the carbon outcomes, to reduce the amount of risk involved for producers.
+The payments producers will receive through our carbon market pilot project are tied to the practices implemented on the acres, not the carbon outcomes, to reduce the amount of risk involved for producers.
 Colorado State University is providing scientific support through this project.
-The project is estimated to store the equivalent of 150,000 metric tons of CO2 while enhancing Nebraska’s soil and linking producers to new carbon payment opportunities.
-Beyond the financial incentives and soil health improvements, involved producers will have the opportunity to:

 USDA is an equal opportunity provider, employer and lender.